actions/setup-dotnet/README.md

 ### `dotnet-version`

-Using **dotnet-version** output it's possible to get the installed by action .NET SDK version.
+Using the **dotnet-version** output it's possible to get the installed by the action .NET SDK version.

 **Single version installation**

-In case of a single version installation, `dotnet-version` contains the version that is installed by the action.
+In case of a single version installation, the `dotnet-version` output contains the version that is installed by the action.

 ```yaml
     - uses: actions/setup-dotnet@v3